You are here: England » Pennine Way

 In its early days, it could be very boggy in places but it is now much improved.

 There was no initial intention to include the Pennine Way on this website but as various parts of it had been covered by other routes, it suddenly seemed sensible to create a section for it then slowly fill in the gaps between existing uploaded routes in other sections.
-This will not be a priority so the Pennine Way routes may build very slowly.
-When finished, each route will start and finish on a road to allow for easy support access.
+Where possible each route starts and finishes on a road to allow for easy support access.

 There are many books available and the route was made more famous by Wainwright who published a detailed guide.